ckakiti/Novelty_analysis_KA/MoSeqAnalysis/howTo_MoSeqDataFrame.md

-# How to work with MoSeq file (MoSeqDataFrame.mat)
+# How to work with data from MoSeqDataFrame file

 Preprocessing: